astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/annotations/annotated.md

     reveal_type(x)  # revealed: tuple[str, int]
 ```

-## Parametrization
+## Parameterization

-It is invalid to parametrize `Annotated` with less than two arguments.
+It is invalid to parameterize `Annotated` with less than two arguments.

 ```py
 from typing_extensions import Annotated